NathanKewley/S25-strategy/README.md

 # S25 Strategy

+(This page has some large gif's that may take some time to load... idk what the better way to embed here is).

 My take on general strategies and tips for Settlers 2 (RTTR).
 Mainly things I don't feel are super obvious and are never explained by the game.

 ## General